 There were many attempts to make links illegal.
 For example in Germany you assume responsibility the minute you link out to a site, you can even get sued when somewhere on that site you link to illegal material appears.
 So people are scared of linking out.
 Many use bizarre disclaimers that are meant to protect them in case they link to something of questionable legal status but those won’t help in most cases.
 You’ll have to fight in court despite of them.

-Google now tries a similar strategy: for years the common Google speak was to call links they don’t like “dodgy links”.
-In recent years they dubbed those link “unnatural”.
+Google now tries a similar strategy: for years the common Google-speak was to call links they don’t like “dodgy links”.
+In recent years they dubbed those links “unnatural”.
 The next step is already on the way: it seems links are now dangerous.
-Of course not all links, just some links, those over-optimized ones, the ones just built for SEO reasons.
-Guess what average people will remember after reading such an articles?
+Of course not all links, just some links, the over-optimized ones, the ones just built for SEO reasons.
+Guess what average people will remember after reading such an article?
 Exactly: “dangerous links”.
-They want be able to really remember which links exactly are dangerous.
+They won’t be able to really remember which links exactly are dangerous.
 They will get even more cautious when linking out or even allowing incoming links.

 For years many newspapers sites have been ridiculed by Web-savvy webmaster for forbidding linking to their sites in their TOS.

-Already most people get link removal request from all sorts of webmasters and their Indian outsourcing SEO service providers.
+Already most people get link removal request from all sorts of webmasters and their Asian outsourcing SEO service providers.
 Now that links can be dangerous this situation will worsen.
 Don’t fret though!
 Google has already the solution.
 They are building their own secure proprietary Web for us.
-It’s called Google+, Google+1 Google authorship etc. They might come up with a new name.
+It’s called Google+.
+They might come up with a new name or scheme.
+It doesn’t matter.
 What they want is what their competition from Microsoft, Apple and Facebook already has: a closed walled garden type of ecosystem they control and wherein they can trap users.

-Google already tries to force you on YouTube to use your real name.
-Each time I want to comment they ask the same question again.
-I can’t say no, then they ask again without giving me a clear choice of saying no. Only reloading the page will help.
-On Google+ most people use real names or nicknames you can easily identify which aren’t anonymous.
+Google already tried to force you on YouTube to use your real name.
+For a while each time I wanted to comment they asked the same question again.
+I couldn’t say “no”, then they asked again without giving me a clear choice of saying “no”.
+Only reloading the page would help.
+On Google+ most people use real names or nicknames you can easily identify which aren’t really anonymous.

 Links, aka hyperlinks aka hypertext are dangerous?
 Why?
 It’s because no single company can control them.

 That’s why Google wants to replace them with proprietary metrics and connections.
-The first step in doing so is convincing people that free and neutral link are dangerous for them.
+The first step in doing so is convincing people that free and neutral links are dangerous for them.
 Once they stop using them the “better” Google alternative will solve the problem.
 The strategy is so apparent I wonder why nobody is talking about it.
-Prepare for the forced Google+ activity and “AuthorRank” dystopia.
+Prepare for the forced identifiable Google activity dystopia.
 Google will protect us from dangerous links by creating their own Web.